georgedashen/DualNetGO/README.md

 # Best masks: BP [0,3,6], MF [0,4], CC [1,2,6]
 ```

-After running the above, three models for BP, MF and CC, respectively, are trained, and their weights and the corresponding results containing the best masks are saved.
+At this point, three models for BP, MF, and CC, respectively, are trained, and their weights and the corresponding results containing the best masks are saved.

 ## 1. Data preprocessing
 Raw PPI network data can be downloaded from the STRING database and protein attribute information can be retrieved from the Swiss-Prot database.
-If one has already downloaded the processed data (with raw data included) from above, then may skip this step.
+If one has already downloaded the processed data (with raw data included) from the provided link, they may skip this step.

-One can also get the files used in the paper from the [_CFAGO_](http://bliulab.net/CFAGO/static/dataset/Dataset.rar) website and save them in the `data` folder, but please notice that they are not the latest version now.
+One can also get the files used in the paper from the [_CFAGO_](http://bliulab.net/CFAGO/static/dataset/Dataset.rar) website and save them in the `data` folder, but note that the original data that used to train and evaluate the CFAGO model are not the latest version now, compared to the UniProt2023 and STRINGv12.0 database.

 **Important note**: